albesianor/Asian-options-hedging/README.md

 Note first that the average P&L is positive in all cases, but recall that the B-S/M-C pricing for European options seems to be systematically underpricing calls compared to their real market prices, which we can assume to be a reasonable proxy for future discounted realized payoffs.
 A similar phenomenon is probably happening for Asian options too, and could explain the consistent positive average P&L.  This likely reflects the difference between the risk-neutral dynamics assumed by the model and the empirical (real-world) dynamics, in particular the presence of a volatility risk premium or deviations from log-normality.

 Note also that, although the mean P&L is positive, the distribution is skewed, and the median is practically indistinguishable from 0 and has a very large count.

-Finally, note that the standard deviation and 95% Value-at-Risk of P&L substantially exceed the mean in all cases, indicating that the model’s apparent profitability is not statistically or economically significant.
-The large dispersion and fat left tail imply that a market-maker using this strategy would face substantial risk of loss despite a positive expected P&L.
+Moreover, the standard deviation and 95% Value-at-Risk of P&L substantially exceed the mean in all cases, indicating that the model’s apparent profitability is not statistically or economically significant.

 ## Future directions
 - Heston model